ABOUT ANRITA MELCHIZEDEK

-As an Ascension Guide, Anrita works with the many Illumined Beings of Light from On High, the Galactic Councils and New Earth Crystalline Templates.
-She draws upon the Light codes of Highest Potentiality within the New Earth Templates in the form of sacred geometry, sound, color, and vibration, and transmits and shares these frequency codes through her Light work.
+As a New Earth Guide, Anrita draws upon the Light codes of Highest Potentiality within the New Earth Templates in the form of sacred geometry, sound, color, and vibration, and transmits and shares these frequency codes through her Light work.
 Her primary gift is assisting the Light Tribe to weave their codes of potentiality and Soul expansion into their greatest expression of Service in Love through reading the collective blueprints of the I Am Avatar Consciousness, the Beloved I Am Presence of all awakened Souls.

 Anrita has almost 30 years of full-time service within the Spiritual arena.
 She has created hundreds of ascension programs, masterclasses and eBooks over the years, presented numerous telewebinars, workshops and courses, traveled extensively and has been both a summit host as well as presenter on many popular spiritual shows.

 She further has a passion for creating natural household and healing products, notably light encoded essential oils, sprays and essences.